Threezh1/Python-function/README.md

 Collect some Python functions for scripting

 # Introduction
-Collect some functions that you can use directly
+Collect some functions that you can use directly.
+Welcome everyone to perfect this warehouse.

 # caregory